15 Best Things To Do In Malang, Indonesia {2023 Travel Guide}

 Just Brad and I and we flew our drone and got some epic shots (be careful with interference for your drone signal- they have been lost here).

-This is definitely one of the best things to do in Malang and if you don't want to drive it, you can easily rent a Grab driver to take you there and back.
+This is definitely one of the best things to do in Malang and if you don't want to drive or take an organised tour, you can easily rent a Grab driver to take you there and back.

 Word of warning, it’s getting more attention so more popular, so visit now before it’s overrun with mass tourism.